Kotambail-Hegde/Masquerade-Emulator/README.md

 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman

 _**Known Major Issues / Features under Debug / Implementations, other than the ones mentioned above**_
+  * GBA
     - [ ] GBA is still not able to play few video roms like Dragon Ball GT
     - [ ] GBA still has very minor visual artifacts at top left corner in mode 3 while playing few video roms like Pokemon
     - [ ] GBA still has some undesired audio artifacts (expected to be fixed in **_P0152_** variant)
     - [ ] GBA is still not able to run at full speed consistenly without PGOs (expected to be fixed in **_P0152_** variant)
+  * GB/GBC
     - [ ] GBC fails MMIO_exec_1.gb
     - [ ] GB/GBC still fails daid test suite
     - [ ] GB/GBC still fails cgb-acid-hell
     - [ ] GB/GBC still fails many of the samesuite tests
     - [ ] GB/GBC still fails many of the age-test-roms tests
     - [ ] GB/GBC still fails many of the Mealybug Tearoom tests
     - [ ] GB/GBC still doesn't support Link Cable
     - [ ] GB/GBC still has many quirks unique to CGB which needs to be implemented
+  * NES
     - [ ] NES is still not able to boot Dragon Warrior III
     - [ ] NES's DMC DMA's obscure timing quirks needs to be properly emulated

 # Variants